Yxeyuo/cs2inspect/README.md

 Contributions are welcome!
 Open an issue or submit a pull request.

 ## License
-MIT License.
+GPLv3 License.
 See the LICENSE file for details.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->